 When the pet insurance company pays you back, this is called a reimbursement.
-Some plans will reimburse you for the full cost of treatment.
+Some coverages will reimburse you for the full cost of treatment.
 Others will only pay a percentage.
-The amount you get back depends on the plan you have.
+The amount you get back depends on the policy conditions you have.

 Many insurance policies require a deductible.
 This is the amount you will pay towards veterinary bills before the pet insurance company begins to reimburse you.

 - Annual – Starts over at the beginning of each policy year

 - Per condition/incident – Starts over for each new condition or incident within the policy year

 - Per visit – Starts over at each visit